codex-digital/cypher-stream/README.md

 transaction.write(query_statement);
 ```

-A `query_statement` can either be a string or a query statement object.
+A `query_statement` can be a string or a query statement object.
 A query statement object consists of a `statement` property and an optional `parameters` property.
 Additionally, you can pass an array of either.

 The following are all valid options:

 ``` js
 var transaction = cypher.transaction();

 transaction.write('match (n:User) return n');

 transaction.write({ statement: 'match (n:User) return n' });

 transaction.write({
   statement  : 'match (n:User) where n.first_name = {first_name} return n',
   parameters : { first_name: "Bob" }
 });

 transaction.write([
   {
     statement  : 'match (n:User) where n.first_name = {first_name} return n',